qiuyang50/qiuyang50.github.io/_pages/about.md

 ---
 <img src="/files/main_COMET.jpeg" alt="drawing" width="1680"/>

+Hi, welcome to our Convective Organization Modeling through numErics and Theory (COMET) research group homepage.

 <!--
 Hi, my name is Qiu Yang (杨邱 in chinese).
 I am a research scientist at Pacific Northwest National Laboratory (PNNL) since September 2020.
 Before that, I was a postdoc associate working with Prof. Andrew Majda (New York University) on *scale interactions of organized tropical convection*.
 In 2017 spring, I obtained my Ph.D. degree of Atmospheric and Oceanic Sciences from [Center for Atmosphere Ocean Science](https://caos.cims.nyu.edu/dynamic/), Courant Institute of Mathematical Sciences, New York University.